Online for the 2025-2026 School Year

 My teaching philosophy is rooted in the idea that classwork should have a purpose, and I am happy to accommodate students whose needs are better served by alterations to the class workload.

-I also hope my students do well on the AP exam, and in the past this has certainly been the case-- in most of my past classes, fully 90% of students have received grades of 4 or 5 on the AP exam.
+I also hope my students do well on the AP® exam, and in the past this has certainly been the case-- in most of my past classes, fully 90% of students have received grades of 4 or 5 on the AP exam.

 Who should apply: Students with a love for literature who would like to invest time and energy into pondering the deeper meaning and construction of the texts they read.
 Students should come in with the ability to write with few grammatical errors, but they do not need to have had extensive prior formal literature study or extensive experience writing formal essays.
 They should, however, come in with extensive experience as avid readers!
-I find that a wide range of students do well in my class, but that students who are internally motivated and self-disciplined generally do better.
-Students who need constant oversight and supervision may be better served by a more conventional class setting.

-Note: I strongly discourage students from taking this class concurrently with another formal English class.
+I strongly discourage students from taking this class concurrently with another formal English class.
 This class involves a great deal of reading and writing, and I find that the quality of student work (and the amount that they learn from EITHER class) decreases if students are overloaded.

-Note: this course is open to 11th and 12th graders as well as 10th graders who can present excellent credentials, such as previous AP exam or SAT scores.
+This course is open to 11th and 12th graders as well as 10th graders who can present excellent credentials, such as previous AP exam or SAT scores.
 (I recommend English SAT scores of at least 600 as a prerequisite for the class.)
 I will only consider AP English Literature applications from 9th grade students after consultation by e-mail to determine whether this course is a good fit.

 Required Texts:

-• Summer Reading: How to Read Literature Like a Professor: A Lively and Entertaining Guide to Reading Between the Lines, Thomas C. Foster.
+- Summer Reading: How to Read Literature Like a Professor: A Lively and Entertaining Guide to Reading Between the Lines, Thomas C. Foster.
 ISBN: 006000942X

-• Perrine's Literature: Structure, Sound and Sense.
+- Perrine's Literature: Structure, Sound and Sense.
 Essentially any edition will be fine, but all of the page numbers I supply will be from the 9th edition.
 I also referred to the 4th and 6th editions in crafting my syllabus.
 Students using other editions may need to rely on web texts (which I am usually able to provide) for more of the readings.
 Used editions are usually available quite cheaply!
 Note: we will start the start the year with an intensive, month-long unit of short stories drawn from Perrine's Literature, so please buy this anthology before the course begins.

-• Frankenstein, Mary Shelley (any edition; free e-texts are available online)
+- Frankenstein, Mary Shelley (any edition; free e-texts are available online)

-• The Great Gatsby, F. Scott Fitzgerald (any edition)
+- The Great Gatsby, F. Scott Fitzgerald (any edition)

-• The Glass Menagerie, by Tennessee Williams-- No need to purchase!
+- The Glass Menagerie, by Tennessee Williams-- No need to purchase!
 This play should be included in the drama section of Perrine's Literature.

-• Othello, the Moor of Venice, by William Shakespeare No need to purchase!
+- Othello, the Moor of Venice, by William Shakespeare No need to purchase!
 This play should be included in the drama section of Perrine's Literature.

-• Heart of Darkness, by Joseph Conrad (any edition; free e-texts are available online.)
+- Heart of Darkness, by Joseph Conrad (any edition; free e-texts are available online.)

-• In addition, students will read five other AP-level works of their choice, discussing these works with small groups of classmates.
+- In addition, students will read five other AP-level works of their choice, discussing these works with small groups of classmates.
 Parents are welcome to excuse students from this aspect of the course if the students conduct enough high-level reading outside the class.

 Registration deadline: Applications will be accepted through August 1st or until the class fills up.
 (Typically my class fills up much sooner, so don't delay applying.)